 Summer Solstice Celebrations Around the World

-This year the summer solstice begins today, June 21, 2017.
+This year the summer solstice is on Thursday, June 21, 2018.
 In the northern hemisphere, this marks the longest day of the year.
-Some places like the Arctic Circle, for example, receive 24 hours of daylight! 😮 Here is a short list of places and/or cultures that welcome the summer solstice with drinks, games, and other “summer” activities.
+Some places like the Arctic Circle, for example, receive 24 hours of daylight!
+Here is a short list of places and/or cultures that welcome the summer solstice with drinks, games, and other “summer” activities.

 Indigenous communities of South America welcome the summer solstice with the annual Inti Raymi Festival.
 This festival celebrates the summer harvest and praises Pachamama (the Earth) and Inti (the sun) through dance, colourful costumes, and feasting.

-The UK’s most famous neolithic structure baffles scientists and historians, but one thing is for sure, it attracts millions of visitors each year!
+The UK’s most famous neolithic structure baffles scientists and historians, but one thing is for sure, it attracts millions of visitors every year!
 A particularly busy day for Stonehenge is during the summer solstice.
-Many self-proclaimed druids and pagans as well as locals and tourists visit this mysterious site to welcome the first sunrise of the summer.
+Many self-proclaimed druids and pagans, as well as locals and tourists, visit this mysterious site to welcome the first sunrise of the summer.

 On the eastern side of the Mediterranean, Croatia celebrates the summer solstice with stargazing and astronomy.
 Croatia’s Astrofest is less about fun in the sun and more about nighttime stargazing.
 Overall, this late night festival combines science and spirituality on the first night of the summer.